-Funding Opportunity Description: The Integrated Ocean Observing System (IOOS) will efficiently link national and regional observations, data management, and modeling to provide required data and information on local to global scales.
-Regional coastal ocean observing systems (RCOOSs) are designed to complement the observing systems managed directly by federal agencies that meet national priorities.
-With the guidance of Regional Associations to understand regional priorities, RCOOSs provide the types of data, information, and products needed to address the estuarine and coastal issues experienced by the different regions, and to leverage the delivery and applicability of data collected by local data network nodes.
-NOAA views this announcement as an opportunity to demonstrate the regional observing system concept.
+Funding Opportunity Description: The Integrated Ocean Observing System (IOOS) is working to link national and regional observations, data management, and modeling to provide required data and information on local to global scales.
+IOOS Regional Coastal Ocean Observing Systems (RCOOS) complement the observing systems managed directly by federal agencies to meet national priorities.
+With the guidance of Regional Associations to understand regional priorities, RCOOS provide the data, information, and products needed to address estuarine and coastal issues of importance to the nation's ocean and coastal regions and the Great Lakes.
+NOAA views this announcement as an opportunity to enhance the regional coastal component of IOOS.
+In addition, NOAA views the testing and development of sensor technologies to study and monitor coastal and ocean environments as essential to a sustained and operational IOOS.
+Thus, this announcement includes two focus areas for proposals: 1) Regional Coastal Ocean Observing Systems by Geography and 2) Verification and validation of sensors for coastal and ocean observing systems.
+The program priorities for this funding opportunity support NOAA's mission goals to: